henry2004y/vlasiator_manual/menu7.md

 ## Standard hybrid model

+Note: I may mix CGS and SI units below!

 The basic equations used in the hybrid model are consisting of equation of motion for individual ions and for a fluid electrons

 $$